 Kelly’s novel, Love Redeemed, was a 2015 finalist in the American Christian Fiction Writers (ACFW) Carol Awards contest.

 The Kansas native is a graduate of the University of Kansas School of Journalism.
-She has been writing nonfiction professionally for more than thirty years, including ten years as a newspaper reporter.
+She has been writing nonfiction professionally for more than 30 years, including 10 years as a newspaper reporter.
 She retired in 2016 after working 22 years in public relations for the City of San Antonio Parks and Recreation Department.
 She is a member of ACFW and Alamo City Christian Fiction Writers.
 In her spare time, she blogs, reads fiction, and loves her family.